SCIENTIFIC BACKGROUND

 Category:

 Mevalonate aciduria (MA) and hyper-IgD-and-periodic fever syndrome (HIDS) represent the two ends of the spectrum of clinical symptoms of mevalonate kinase deficiency (MKD).
-The severity of symptoms, in this case, depends on the remaining enzyme activity of mevalonate kinase; in HIDS it is approximately 10%, in MA <0.5%.
+The severity of symptoms, in each case, depends on the remaining mevalonate kinase activity; in HIDS it is approximately 10%, in MA <0.5%.

 Symptoms of MA include psychomotor retardation, failure to thrive, progressive cerebellar ataxia, dysmorphia, progressive loss of vision, and recurrent fevers.
 Life expectancy is often limited.